berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 The broken gear:
 <img src="/assets/img/repairs/sony_walkman/walkman_broken_gear.jpg" />

-The gear likely breaks because it is tighly fit around a metal wheel.
+The gear likely breaks because it is tightly fit around a metal wheel.
 Plastic and metal have different thermal expansion coefficients, causing the metal wheel to expand faster than the plastic.
 When the Walkman gets sufficiently hot, the expanded metal wheel can break the plastic gear open.

 Fix Your Audio has a [great tutorial on how to disassemble, replace the gear and lubricate the Walkman](https://fixyouraudio.com/tutorials/sony-dd-series-step-by-step-repair-guide-for-dummies/), which I used during the repair.
 If you want to repeat this repair, make sure to follow their instructions.

+### Requirements

 Tools and consumables used: